-Our existing credit facilities, consisting of an asset-based lending facility of up to \$90 million from Wells Fargo Bank, National Association ("Wells Fargo Bank") and other lenders, and a term loan with a principal balance of approximately \$32 million from funds advised by TCW Asset Management Company, LLC, are secured by substantially all of our assets and the asset-based lending facility contains formulas that limit the amount of our future borrowings under that facility.
-Moreover, the terms of our credit facilities also include financial and negative covenants that, among other things, may limit our ability to incur additional indebtedness.
+Our existing credit facility, consisting of an asset-based lending facility of up to \$75 million from Wells Fargo Bank, National Association ("Wells Fargo Bank") and other lenders, is secured by substantially all of our assets and contains formulas that limit the amount of our future borrowings under that facility.
+Moreover, the terms of our credit facility also includes financial and negative covenants that, among other things, may limit our ability to incur additional indebtedness.
 If we violate any loan covenants and do not obtain a waiver from our lenders, our indebtedness under the credit facilities would become immediately due and payable, and the lenders could foreclose on their security, which could materially adversely affect our business and future financial condition and could require us to curtail or otherwise cease our existing operations.